 - 1. Reduce energy demand by: - 1.1.
 Optimising the building's form (for compactness reducing the surface area through which heat can be lost) and orientation and glazing (to get free light and warmth from the sun) - 1.2.
 Upgrade the fabric of the building (so it is better insulated in walls, roofs, floors, windows) - 1.3.
 Improving air tightness (to avoid heat leaks) and using energy-efficient ventilation (which can either be passive by opening windows, or mechanical with heat recovery) - 1.4.
 Use efficient building services (ventilation, space and water heating, lighting, cooling) - 1.5.
 Managing demand to reduce peaks, such as with energy storage or smart controls. - 2.
 Supply energy efficiently usually this covers one or more of the following: - 2.1.
-Exploiting locally available waste heat sources - 2.2.
-Connecting to an existing heat distribution network that is able to achieve economies of scale from the heat supply that it uses (if there is such a network present). - 3.
+Exploiting locally available waste heat sources - heat supply that it uses (if there is such a network present). - 3.
 Meet the energy requirements with renewable energy: - 3.1.
-Add renewables on site to meet as much as possible of the building's energy demand, which can also include energy storage (batteries or thermal stores) to bridge the time gap between renewable energy is generated and when it is needed for use - 3.2.
+Add renewables on site to meet as much as possible of the building's energy demand, which can also generated and when it is needed for use - 3.2.
 Use renewable energy supply from off-site to meet any remaining energy demand.